betaglot/plantabeta/docs/reference/Psike/PsikeOverview.md

 ## Danger
 >
 > It is easy to get lost in neuroscience, but always try to minimize the amount of technical knowledge and only present neuroscience in the context of PlantaBeta.
-Every section needs to directly link back to a planter's experience and not a person's experience in general.
+Every section needs to directly link back to a plantor's experience and not a person's experience in general.

 <h2>PageTags</h2>